Ted Key (musician)

 Anthony Matthew "Ted" Key (born 1 July 1960 in Hull, East Riding of Yorkshire, England) was the original bassist in The Housemartins.
 He was replaced in 1985 by Norman Cook.

-Key originally played with a local band called The Gargoyles and continues to be involved in the Hull music scene and is the frontman of Ted Key and the Kingstons.
-After this band folded, In late 2022, he joined with some new musicians including two members of Hull band The Gold Needles, in a new band Ted Key + The VIP's who debuted at The New Adelphi Club in early 2023, and are currently active.
+Key originally played with a local band called The Gargoyles.
+He continues to be involved in the Hull music scene and was the frontman of Ted Key and the Kingstons.
+After this band folded in late 2022, he joined with new musicians including two members of Hull band The Gold Needles, to form Ted Key + The VIP's, who debuted at The New Adelphi Club in early 2023, and are currently active.